 Strawberries are a great choice to fill your pots, planters, and hanging basket.
 You have two options when it comes to protecting potted strawberries, bringing them indoors or digging the pot into the ground for winter.
 Any strawberry can grow in a jar.
 Make sure you get the right size container because each plant has its different container size needs.
 It may seem like a small consideration, but choosing a pot can impact your plant’s health and how much watering you will need to do.
 A good container material also helps to grow plants healthier.

-There are several distinct advantages to grow strawberries in tubs of any kind.
-Plants can be moved to track the sun, or they enjoying more warmth and light in pots.
+There are several distinct advantages to growing strawberries in tubs of any kind.
+Plants can be moved to track the sun, or they enjoy more warmth and light in pots.
 Strawberries can even produce just as well in a container as their in-ground counterparts.
 Make sure to avoid overcrowding in pots because strawberry plants need space to grow.
-In winters, if the temperature drops out of low twenties and stays for a while, plants freeze, which will surely kill them.
-So, provide them some extra insulation and put them in the garage to offer them some shelter from the harsh winter season.back to menu ↑
+In winters, if the temperature drops out of the low twenties and stays for a while, plants freeze, which will surely kill them.
+So, provide them some extra insulation and put them in the garage to offer them some shelter from the harsh winter season.

 How long does it take for strawberries to grow?

-Strawberries are worth growing plants in your home garden as it is highly appreciated for its characteristics aroma, bright color, juicy texture, and sweetness.
+Strawberries are worth growing plants in your home garden as it is highly appreciated for their characteristics aroma, bright color, juicy texture, and sweetness.
 Strawberries can be grown as seeds, ordered as bare-root,s and bought at a nursery as seedlings.
-Strawberry grown seed will take between 160-210 days to grow strawberries.
+Strawberry grown seed will take between 160-and 210 days to grow strawberries.
 Generally, strawberry seeds can be started indoors around February and then transplant outside in April or May.

 Types of strawberries